 "Class proceedings" can be filed by individual persons or by associations.
 However, an individual would be liable for costs if the action does not prevail.
 Thus, such class actions are filed by associations.
-In case an association files a representative test case or a "class action", the Supreme Court rules, as a last instance, without restrictions on the amount in dispute.
+In case an association files a representative test case or a "class action", the Supreme Court rules, as last instance, without restrictions on the amount in dispute.
+Such associations are, for example, the Consumer Association, the Chamber of Labour or Social Partners.